 He looked surprised that I remembered him so I just kept on tooting that weirdo horn, soaking in the awkwardness I had just created.

 “You’re the reason I turn my music down when I go through drive-thrus, because you once mentioned you could hear me jamming to Stairway to Heaven.”

-By this point he looked way more flattered than I had intended– he was only another random person I’d collected in the back of my brain where I should have been retaining lessons on how to read a map or do basic math.
+By this point he looked way more flattered than I had intended– he was only another random person I’d collected in the back of my brain where I should have been retaining lessons on how to read a map or do basic maths.
 Maybe he’d gotten the wrong idea when I said I liked my chai dirty.
 I decided not to mention that I also remembered him working at a bookstore when I was in high school and that I could remember the book I bought when I’d first seen him.

 Nate was taking forever, so I went ahead and dropped my stuff at a table and headed for a pre Book Club bathroom break.
 When I came out, Nate was ready so we hopped in my car for another exciting night of literary discourse.
 As I was driving, my phone buzzed.
 I know I shouldn’t have been reading messages whilst navigating a highway, but I couldn’t not open a text that popped up from the name “Your New Stalker.”

 Call me a tad bit sensitive, but I’d just gotten a restraining order against my ex, so I wasn’t really in the market for any additional stalkers, new or old.

 I opened the message and it read “So are you and Nate on a hot date?”

 That creeper had put his number in my phone while I was in the bathroom and then called himself so he’d have mine.